 Pet Beauty Questions Answered

-By Sunday, June 06, 2010
+by - Sunday, June 06, 2010

 As you may or not know, I groom dogs and cats as my day job and have been doing it since 1997 (eeek, I always sound old when I say that).
 I love pets and just like people, I love to make them look their best.
 So in todays blog I wanted to talk about lot of the common pet grooming questions and myths out there.